RahulR100/AeroNU-sim-analysis/docs/coarseCalc.md

 4. `location`: Location to a folder where you want to save anything, be it data or graphs.
 Note that saving data to this location will require appending a `/` to the end of `location`.

+Note that the directory is not automatically created for you.
+This is done on purpose to avoid creating thousands of empty directories when not required.
+Hence, simply use `mkdir(location)` to make the directory for you.

 ### Output:

 Your function can output up to 1 object.
 To output more than 1 object, consider the use of an array or struct as appropriate.